GSA/piv-guides/Template-2.md

   5. Change the **title**, "Guidance Document Template," to your guide's title (for example, _My Technical Guide_).
   6. Change the **permalink** title to a short version of your guide's title (for example, _/myguide/_.<BR>
   > The **permalink** title should be in the format: **/mypage/**, instead of _mypage.md_
-  7. Once you have made these changes, scroll down the the bottom of your screen.
-At the left-hand-side of the screen, click on the green button that says **Commit changes.**<BR>
+  7. Once you have made these changes, scroll down to the bottom of your screen.
+At the left side of the screen, click on the green button that says **Commit changes.**<BR>
   > This action saves all of your changes to your Page.

 # TEMPLATES